Linux Tutorials

 sudo chown www-data:www-data daloradius.conf.php

-sudo nano daloradius.conf.php
+sudo vi daloradius.conf.php

 $configValues['CONFIG_DB_HOST'] = 'localhost';